 Everything you'll need to Plan your own Children's Christmas Program!

-Whether you are organizing your first (or twenty-first) Christmas Program, you will find advice and encouragement in this helpful handout!
+Whether you are organizing your first (or twenty-first) Christmas Skit and Program, you will find advice and encouragement in this helpful handout!

 I'm not saying that it will have the answer to every question that's going to pop up.
 But if you plan your Christmas skits and programs using this format, I think you will avoid most of the mistakes made by newcomers!